THIS WEEK @ ACC

 • Open Gym Hours: 1:00 - 4:00 PM @ FLC

-Meeting @ ACC: Heartland Homeschool Collaborative, American Heritage Girls and Trail Life
+Meeting @ ACC: American Heritage Girls and Trail Life

 Prayer Needs - If you'd like to get prayer requests let the church office know!